stajichlab/PHYling/README.md

 Highly recommended if **muscle** is chosen for alignment. (**muscle** is much slower than **hmmalign**!!)

+#### Checkpoint for quick rerun

 A checkpoint file will be generated after the hmmsearch step.
-The `--from_checkpoint` option allow you to retrieve the already completed hmmsearch results on those inputs that don't have changes to save time.
+The `--from_checkpoint` option allow you to retrieve already completed hmmsearch results on those inputs that don't have changes to save time.
 Only the newly added/changed inputs will do the hmmsearch when `--from_checkpoint` is enabled.
+Meanwhile, the samples not specified in the command with `--from_checkpoint` will be removed from the checkpoint file.

 #### Use coding sequence instead of peptide sequence